-Scientists continue to investigate the origins of the COVID-19 pandemic, but as a zoonotic disease it has demonstrated the importance of focusing on the complex and intimate relationships between the health of humans, animals and ecosystems.
-To address these relationships and prevent future pandemics, policymakers are focusing as never before on a One Health approach that brings these fields together in a collaborative, transdisciplinary approach, working at the local, national and global levels.
+As a zoonotic disease, COVID-19 has demonstrated the importance of focusing on the complex and intimate relationships between the health of people, animals and ecosystems.
+To address these relationships and prevent future pandemics, policymakers are focusing on collaborative, transdisciplinary One Health approaches that bring these fields together at local, national and global levels.